11 Tips To Lower Cholesterol You Should Give A Try

 In severe cases, one might also need to take cholesterol-lowering medicines (like statin) which help in managing risks of strokes and other diseases.
 However, it is erroneous to rely merely on medication for a healthier body.
 Taking prescribed medicines along with lifestyle and dietary changes will definitely be effective.

 Cholesterol has important functions in the body but excessive cholesterol can be life-threatening.
 It is crucial to keep the levels under check and be consistent with following a healthy lifestyle.
-This does not only lower cholesterol but also makes arteries flexible and responsive, which further prevents heart diseases.
+This does not only lowers cholesterol but also makes arteries flexible and responsive, which further prevents heart diseases.

 Even if a person requires medication, complete dependency over them will not solve the problem.
 Following these tips religiously will certainly lead to a wholesome life.